Florida Drug and Alcohol Rehab Treatment Centers

 We also offer medication-assisted treatment (MAT), which is aimed at people with addictions to alcohol and opioids such as heroin or prescription painkillers.
 MAT is a treatment approach that incorporates the use of both FDA-approved medications and behavioral therapies for the management of certain substance use disorders.

 In addition, we provide patients with recreation time to relax.
 Residents can play baseball or tennis, work out in our gyms, walk on the beach, go swimming, practice yoga, or get a message.

 We strongly believe our Florida programs will help you attain sobriety.
 That’s why anyone who completes at least 90 days of care at one of our facilities is eligible for a complimentary 30 days of treatment if they relapse.Learn more about our brand promise.

-What to Expect in a Florida Rehab
+What to Expect at Substance Abuse Treatment Centers in Florida

 Florida has long summers that are very warm, humid, and punctuated by near-daily thunderstorms.
 Winters are mild compared to other parts of the United States.
 People coming to Florida for rehab should bear the climate in mind when packing.

 Rehab programs often have a dress code, so be sure to ask about that beforehand.
 However, some general clothing items you may want to bring to rehab in Florida include:

 - An outfit for trips outside the center, if the program allows this.